► New Audi Q7 plug-in hybrid

 Explain the Q7’s hybrid powertrain to me

-There’s a 3.0-litre V6 TFSI petrol under the bonnet (instead of a diesel like the pre-facelift Q7 e-Tron) mated to a 94kW electric motor, which, in turn is powered by a 17.3kWh battery pack located underneath the boot floor.
+They both use a 3.0-litre V6 TFSI engine (instead of a diesel, like the pre-facelift Q7 e-Tron) and a 94kW electric motor powered by a 17.3kWh battery located under the boot floor.
+That battery pack placement deletes the option of having a hybrid seven-seater.
 An eight-speed auto handles the power and sends it to all four wheels.

 Any interesting technology?